Avalon

 Pick me up.
 I’ll sit with you.

-His headlights cut a pale path through the dark, the radio low.
+Finn's headlights cut a pale path through the dark, the radio low.

 We talked softly, the way you do when the night feels fragile.